Common Control Interface

 The Common Control Interface provides a standard means to control not only transmission across the network but also other functions within the equipment such as mixing, format conversion, playout of pre-recorded material, and installing software updates.

-The protocols support communication across systems which include networks that do not all use the same underlying technology; for more details of how this will aid the migration to the Future Internet click here.
+The protocols support communication across systems which include networks that do not all use the same underlying technology; for more details of how this will aid the migration to the Future Internet and future generations of mobile networks, click here.

 Key features include: